nndpznn/fiddleverseLibrary3D/src/md-files/pitch.md

 - For viewing pleasure and and the occasional existential crisis.

 ## Autonomous Animations
-- After clicking the "Master Start/Stop" button, (some objects) will begin to
+- After clicking the "Master Start/Stop" button, (some objects) will begin to move on their own.
+The satellite is completely unmanned, so it orbits the sun on its own.
+On board the UFO, Nalyd the beam operator is taking a nap instead of doing his job, so he set the beam to "auto."

 ## Interaction with the Scene
 - You may choose from an array of buttons under the canvas.
-To start off, click "Master Start/Stop".
+To start the animation/control, click "Master Start/Stop".
 From there, the buttons are fairly self-explanatory.